berkmancenter/netclerk/laapi.md

 * url
 * country
+* request_ip
 * request_headers
 * response_time
 * response_status
 * response_headers
 * response_content

 The server will respond with a JSON respresentation of the new request including its unique id.
-However, note that the test data you submitted may not automatically affect the data in /statuses as further analysis may be scheduled for a later time.
+However, note that the test data you submitted may not immediately affect the data in /statuses as further analysis may be scheduled for a later time.

 ### Example: sending a test you performed to NetClerk